 At New Zealand Passport Control, the Immigration Officer may write a couple of notes on your Passenger Arrival Card before returning it to you.
 You will need your Passenger Arrival Card for passing through Customs & Biosecurity.

-The Immigration Officer will also put an entry stamp into your passport and a visa stamp if applicable (for instance, the Visitor Visa).
+The Immigration Officer will also put an entry stamp into your passport and a visa stamp, if applicable.
 Then you will be free to pass through to the Baggage Claim area.

 Did We Miss Anything?